oras-project/oras/docs/proposals/formatted-output.md

 Provide two major options to enable users to define the output format of ORAS commands:

 - Use `--output` to output a file or directory in the filesystem
-- Use `--format` to format the output of ORAS commands into different data formats or enable process output data using the given Go template.
+- Use `--format` to format the output of ORAS commands into different data formats or enable process output data using the given Go template
   - Use `--format json|tree|table` to print the output in prettified JSON, tree view, or table view
   - Use `--format '{{ GO_TEMPLATE_FUNCTION }}'` to enable extract or compose the output data using Go template functions

 > [!NOTE]
 > - `--output -` and `--format` can not be used at the same time due to conflicts.